xaskasdf/minecraft-bot/README.md

 ### Loading context

-There are mulptiple supported contexts:
+There are multiple supported contexts:

 1. `empty`: An empty context (default).
 2. `simple`: A basic context.